-Toll Brothers Inc. (TOL), the largest U.S. luxury-home builder, is buying half of a Southern California subdivision approved for as many as 2,379 houses as demand for new single-family properties begins to recover.
+Toll Brothers Inc. (TOL:US), the largest U.S. luxury-home builder, is buying half of a Southern California subdivision approved for as many as 2,379 houses as demand for new single-family properties begins to recover.

 Toll will become a joint-venture partner with closely held builder Shea Homes to develop the 387-acre (157-hectare) Shea Baker Ranch in Lake Forest, according to Douglas Yearley Jr., chief executive officer of the Horsham, Pennsylvania-based company.

 “You have what we think is a spectacular opportunity,” Yearley said in a telephone interview today.
 The project, about 12 miles (19 kilometers) from Orange County’s coast, has been approved by the city council, he said.

 Construction starts and orders for new U.S. houses, after setting a record low in 2011, have picked up this year as the job market improved and record-low mortgage rates made housing more affordable.
 New homes sold at an annual pace of 343,000 last month, up 9.9 percent from a year earlier, the Commerce Department said May 23.
 Builders broke ground on single-family homes at an annual rate of 492,000 in April, a 19 percent jump.